equinor/appsec/snyk-guidelines/snyk_container_security.md

-# Container Image Security & Scanning
+# Container Image Security and Scanning

 This guide focuses on security scanning of dependencies used in container images.
 The guide do not discuss monitoring hosting platforms.